-- Targets

 - Company aims, objectives, and vision

-- o Projected Sales targets for private, commercial sales or rental
+- Projected Sales targets for private, commercial sales or rental

-- o Departmental targets
+- Departmental targets

 - Leadership and Management targets

-- o KPIs (personal)
+- KPIs (personal)

-- o Branch targets
+- Branch targets

-Tools and Equipment
+Tools and equipment

+roois and equipment

 Skill

 Effective use of IT equipment and software.

 VIVA

 Criteria covered

 TE1 Demonstrate effective use of IT systems and software.

 TE2 Comply with appropriate regulatory requirements relating to the use of IT equipment.

-Amplification and Guidance
+Amplification and guidance

-Regulatory requirements
+Regulatory requirements:

 Consumer Protection from Unfair Trading Regs 2008

 GDPR and The Data Protection Act 2018